Pull to refresh

 Delivered first model; controls all Meta AI research and products

-For three years, Meta staked its artificial intelligence strategy on giving models away.
-The company's Llama series became the most widely used open-weight model family in the industry, downloaded hundreds of millions of times.
-On April 8, 2026, Meta released Muse Spark β€” the first model built by its new Superintelligence Labs division β€” and kept it closed.
-The shift is not subtle: the company that once argued open-source AI would defeat proprietary rivals the way Linux defeated Unix is now competing on their terms.
+For three years, Meta staked its AI strategy on open-source; the Llama series became the industry's most widely used open-weight model family.
+On April 8, 2026, Meta released Muse Spark from its new Superintelligence Labs—and kept it closed, a shift for a company that once argued open-source would defeat proprietary rivals the way Linux beat Unix.

 The race to build frontier AI